 Looking at the data, people still love to leave reviews on Facebook, while Thumbtack is increasingly being recognized as a legitimate review source.
 It is now more important than ever to have a pulse on your online reputation.
 Some of your most savvy potential clients could be looking at multiple sources to learn more about you before picking up the phone.

 You can also take measures to gain more reviews internally.
-Read up on how you can generate more of them on our blog post.
+Read up on how why you should incorporate review generation within your marketing strategy on our blog post.
+For more information or to receive a free marketing consultation, contact the legal marketing experts at Market My Market today.